cysouw/diathesis/text/c10_participle.md

 b.
 Man schweifte wie auf einem riesigen Schuttplatz jenseits der Ränder der bekannten Welt.^[~~DWDS~~: Jünger, Ernst: In Stahlgewittern, Stuttgart: Klett-Cotta 1994 [1920], S. 110.]
 :::

-The participle *gelaunt* (from noun *Laune* 'mood') and *geregnet* (from noun *Regen*, 'rain') obligatorily needs a manner adverbial, see [@sec:adverbial-nominative].
+The participle *gelaunt* (from noun *Laune* 'mood') needs a manner adverbial (cf. [@sec:adverbial-nominative]).

 ::: ex
 a.
 Ich bin gut gelaunt.
-b.
-Ich bin nass geregnet.
+b. ^* Ich laune gut.
 :::

 ### Participles with preverbs {#sec:participles-preverbs}

-Word like *einverstanden* 'agreed' [@next a] looks morphologically like a regular participle from a verb *einverstehen*.
+Words like *einverstanden* 'agreed' [@next a] looks morphologically like a regular participle from a verb *einverstehen*.
 However, that verb does not exist [@next b], only the non-prefixed verb *verstehen* exists.
 Latzel [-@latzel1977: 79-80] discussed various examples with the preverb *aus-* and Rothstein [-@rothstein2007a: 162] lists examples with the preverb *an-* that only occur in construction with light verb *kommen* (see [@sec:participles-kommen]).
-Participles with preverbs that do not have a corresponding finite verb appear to be a common phenomenon and the participles listed here are only to be taken as examples.
+Participles with preverbs that do not have a corresponding finite verb appear to be a common phenomenon and the participles listed here should only to be taken as illustrative examples.

 ::: ex
 a.
 Ich bin einverstanden.